samcofer/rstudio-configuration/README.md

 Key = "/path/to/key"
 ```

+>**Warning**
-:warning: These configuration files include references to external files that won't exist on your systems by default, such as your organizations certificate and key files, which you will need to generate internally, place on the server, and then edit in the configuration files for your product.
+>These configuration files include references to external files that won't exist on your systems by default, such as your organizations certificate and key files, which you will need to generate internally, place on the server, and then edit in the configuration files for your product.
 Additionally, you'll need to customize authentication parameters, and file paths across the configuration files